renduples/restapi/README.md

 Product created with id: 6
 ```

-For more information on query caching see: https://proxysql.com/documentation/query-cache/
+For more information on benchmarking and query caching see: https://proxysql.com/documentation/query-cache/

 For read write splits see: https://proxysql.com/documentation/proxysql-read-write-split-howto/